Cotswold Breaks – Blenheim Palace

-One of the most popular destinations in the Cotswolds is Blenheim Palace, often crowned as one of Britain’s most beautiful and unusual buildings.
+Our Cotswold breaks include many famous and beautiful landmarks and this one is no exception.
+One of the most popular destinations on our Cotswold breaks is Blenheim Palace, often crowned as one of Britain’s most beautiful and unusual buildings.
 This vast, English Baroque style building was erected in 1705 by the Duke of Marlborough and became a UNESCO World Heritage site in 1987.
 Set in 2,000 acres of glorious gardens designed by Lancelot “Capability” Brown, Blenheim Palace is a must-visit in any weather.

 The palace itself is lavishly decorated, and visitors are welcome to explore the palatial rooms or have a guided tour of the state rooms.
 Blenheim is most famous for being the birthplace and home of Winston Churchill, and a permanent exhibition and special guided tours about Churchill’s life in the palace will tell you everything you wanted to know about the great man’s connection to Blenheim.